splewis/csgo-pug-setup/README.md

 sm_pugsetup_knife_rounds_option 0
 ```

+(A side note: when a knife round occurs the command ``exec sourcemod/pugsetup/knife`` is sent to the server - so you can edit the file ``cfg/sourcemod/pugsetup/knife.cfg`` if you wish.
+For example, you uncomment the last 2 lines in that file to do taser+knife rounds)

 You can also add more chat alias commands in [addons/sourcemod/configs/pugsetup/chataliases.cfg](configs/pugsetup/chataliases.cfg) if you wish.
 If players are not comfortable with english, I'd
 strongly recommend adding chat aliases, since those will be read by the plugin and used in chat messages when referencing commands.